larsville/git-primer/README.md

 A _pull request_ is the way to tell the owner of a repository that you have some code that you think should be merged into it.
 In other words, you are requesting that the repository owner accept your changes by "pulling" them into his projecct; you are not allowed to "push" your changes into someone else's repository.

-To _sync_ a clone/branch/fork is to update it with the latest stuff from a _remote_ repository, usually its _upstream_ remote, which is normally called `origin`.
+To _sync_ a clone/branch/fork is to update it with the latest stuff from a _remote_ repository, usually its _upstream_ remote, which is normally named _`origin`_.
 This does not modify any project files on the server. __Mental floss__: In many systems, "sync" means to send changes back and forth.
 In Git, syncing is a one-way operation. [tbd: what actually happens to files with differences?]

 An _upstream_ repository is the one that a clone was copied from.

-A _remote_ is a repository specified as a named URL.
-A remote can point to a repository on GitHub, or on a different server, or a local clone.
-The default remote for a project is usually named `origin`.
-Use `git remote -v` to list a project's remote names and the URL for each name.
+A _remote_ for a project is a repository specified as a named URL.
+A remote can point to a repository on GitHub, or on a different server, or a local repository.
+A project can have several remotes, or none.
+The default remote for a project is the repository that the project was cloned from, and it is normally named _`origin`_.
+Use `git remote -v` to list a project's remotes.
 Use `git remote add` to associate a remote URL with a name.

-_Origin_ - what your default remote for a project is usually called -- it is the "origin" that your code will be pulled toward if someone acts on your pull request.
+_Origin_ - what your default remote for a project is usually called -- it is the repository that your code will merged with if someone acts on your pull request.

+## Terms & Concepts: Working with files

 _Commit_ -- copies changes in staged files to a remote repository.
 (Also launches your default editor ($EDITOR) with some default commit comment text.
 When you exit the editor, comment lies are stripped out.
 Or use git commit -m "comment".)
 As a noun, a commit is a snapshot of the Tracked files in your working directory.